GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 ## About the data

-The dataset used in this workshop is adapted from open data published by Queensland Transport & Main Roads Department, downloaded from the Queensland Government’s [open data portal](https://www.data.qld.gov.au/), © 2019 The State of Queensland 2019 and is licensed under a Creative Commons Attribution 4.0 International licence, [CC BY 4.0.](https://creativecommons.org/licenses/by/4.0/).
+The dataset used in this workshop is adapted from [Crash data from Queensland roads open data](https://www.data.qld.gov.au/dataset/crash-data-from-queensland-roads) © 2019 The State of Queensland 2019, licensed under a Creative Commons Attribution 4.0 International licence, [CC BY 4.0.](https://creativecommons.org/licenses/by/4.0/).
+It was downloaded from the Queensland Government’s [open data portal](https://www.data.qld.gov.au/).

 The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.

 The  data used in these lessons is a smaller, four-year subset and has had changes made for training purposes.
-It is accessbile via [Griffith University’s Research Storage Space](https://research-storage.griffith.edu.au/).

 {% capture text %}
-- Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from [here](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E)
+- Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from [Griffith University’s Research Storage Space](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E)
 - to your `Downloads` folder.
 We will then import the data into OpenRefine.

-Alternately, when you launch OpenRefine in the *Create* lesson, import the data directly from a Web address using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv){% endcapture %}
+Alternately, when you launch OpenRefine in the *Create* lesson:

+- import the data directly from a *Web address*
+- using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv){% endcapture %}
 {% include card.md header="Download workshop data" text=text %}

 -----